samitchaudhuri/ab-test-screener/README.md

-From a smaple size of 5000 cookies visiting the course overview page, we compute the estimated probability p<sup>^</sup>, and then use it to compute the Standard Error (SE), which is an estimate the Standard Deviation [&stddevrblog], using the following formula
+From a smaple size of 5000 cookies visiting the course overview page, we compute the estimated probability p<sup>^</sup>, and then use it to compute the Standard Error (SE), which is an estimate the Standard Deviation [\[stddevrblog\]][&stddevrblog], using the following formula

 <img class="displayed" src="assets/images/stddev_formula.png" width="125px" height="auto">

 In the above formula the sample size N is measured in units of analysis which is different for different metrics:

-1. For gross and net conversion, unit of analysis is the number of pageviews, and there are 400 (3200 x 5000 / 40000) units in the sample.
+1. For gross and net conversion, unit of analysis is the number unique cookies, and there are 400 (3200 x 5000 / 40000) units in the sample.
 For N=5000, the standard deviations of gross conversion and net conversion are 0.0202 and 0.156 respectively.